rpyron/delim-SOM/README.md

 The climate variables are Level IV Ecoregion (https://www.epa.gov/eco-research/level-iii-and-iv-ecoregions-continental-united-states), HUC4 watershed (https://www.usgs.gov/national-hydrography/watershed-boundary-dataset), ENVIREM - monthCountByTemp10 (https://envirem.github.io/), and WorldClim - BIO15 (https://www.worldclim.org/data/bioclim.html).

 The phenotype variables are 17 linear morphometric measurements to 0.01mm precision: SVL (snout-vent length), TL (tail length), AG (axilla-groin length), CW (chest width), FL (femur length [rather than hindlimb length]), HL (humerus length [rather than forelimb length]), SG (snout-gular length), TW(tail width at rear of vent), TO (length of third toe), FI (length of third finger), HW (head width), ED (eye diameter), IN (internarial distance), ES (eye-snout distance), ON (orbito-narial distance), IO (inter-orbital distance), and IC (inter-canthal distance).
 Here, I size-correct these by SVL using pooled groups ("population2") in 'GroupStruct' (Chan and Grismer 2021, 2022): https://github.com/chankinonn/GroupStruct, then take the mean by site.
+I also include the mean left and right larvat-spot counts by site for 66 individuals from 40 sites; the remaining rows are _'NA'_.

 # Running the Code